Yamabe flow on manifolds with edges: Introduction and statement of the main result

-We say that a metric $g_0$ on $M$ is a {\it rigid} incomplete edge metric if it is smooth and Riemannian away from $\calU$, and has the following form in $\calU$: there is a smooth Riemannian metric $\ha$ on $B$ and a symmetric $2$-tensor $\ka$ on $Y$, restricting to Riemannian metrics on fibres $F$, such that
+We say that a Riemannian metric $g_0$ on $M$ is a {\it rigid} incomplete edge metric if it is smooth away from $\calU$, and has the following form over $\calU$: there exists a smooth Riemannian metric $\ha$ on $B$ and a symmetric $2$-tensor $\ka$ on $Y$, that restricts to Riemannian metrics on fibres $F$, such that

-Locally in trivializing neighbourhood of the fibration $\phi$, this describes $\calU$ simply as the cone bundle over $B$ with open truncated cones $(0,1]\times F$ as fibres, with the metric induced by $g_0$ on each fibre $\phi^{-1}(q)$ being an exact warped-product conic metric.
+Locally in a trivializing neighbourhood of the fibration $\phi$, this describes $\calU$ simply as the cone bundle over $B$ with open truncated cones $\mathscr{C}(F)=(0,1]\times F$ as fibres, with the metric induced by $g_0$ on each fibre $\phi^{-1}(y)$ being an exact warped-product conic metric.

 More generally, we call $g$ an incomplete edge metric if $g = g_0 + h$ where $g_0$ is rigid in the sense above and where $h$ is a smooth symmetric $2$-tensor such that $|h|_{g_0}$ is smooth on $[0,1)_x \times Y$ and vanishes at $x=0$.
 We refer to any compact stratified Riemannian space with the structure just described, and with an incomplete edge metric, as a simple edge space $(M,g)$ with edge data $(B,F,\phi)$.